 With interest in Nordic cooking on the rise, we focus on one of Sweden’s best chefs, and his residences in one of the Swedish capital’s best hotels.
 Mathias Dahlgren rose to fame after winning the prestigious culinary Bocuse d’Or award in 1997 and has since been awarded the Swedish Chef of the Year title four times.

-In 2007 he opened the restaurant his first restaurant in the five-star Stockholm Grand Hôtel, which received a Michelin star in 2008.
+In 2007 he opened his first restaurant in the five-star Stockholm Grand Hôtel, which received a Michelin star in 2008.
 In 2009, it was upgraded to two Michelin stars, only the second Swedish restaurant ever to receive this recognition.

 His bistro/restaurant Matbaren, also in the Grand Hotel, was simultaneously elevated to one Michelin star status.
 More recently the original restaurant has gone vegetarian, a bold move some might say for a 2 Michelin-star venu, named Rutabaga.
 The latter has already made waves and clientele keeps coming, despite – or because of – the new menu.